redis/redis-doc/topics/sentinel.md

 * Latest PING reply we received from it is not older than five seconds.
 * Latest INFO reply we received from it is not older than five seconds.
 * The latest INFO reply reported that the link with the master is down for no more than the time elapsed since we saw the master entering SDOWN state, plus ten times the configured `down_after_milliseconds` parameter.
 So for instance if a Sentinel is configured to sense the SDOWN condition after 10 seconds, and the master is down since 50 seconds, we accept a slave as a Good Slave only if the replication link was disconnected less than `50+(10*10)` seconds (two minutes and half more or less).
+* It is not flagged as DEMOTE (see the section about resurrecting masters).

 **Sentinel Rule #12**: A **Subjective Leader** from the point of view of a Sentinel, is the Sentinel (including itself) with the lower runid monitoring a given master, that also replied to PING less than 5 seconds ago, reported to be able to do the failover via Pub/Sub hello channel, and is not in DISCONNECTED state.